rninov/LRduino/README.md

 ## License

-LRDuino - The open-source modular controller for Lightroom, powered by Arduino Copyright (C) 2018  Ben Trew
+LRDuino - The open-source modular controller for photo post-processing Copyright (C) 2018  Ben Trew

 This program is free software: you can redistribute it and/or modify